kunalpawar04/cpp-structural-analysis/README.md

 ## Achievements

-- Significantly reduced analysis time from several minutes to seconds.
+- Reduced analysis time by 93.33%, from 30 minutes to 2 minutes
-- Provided accurate and reliable stress-strain analysis results.
+- Provided accurate and reliable stress-strain analysis results
-- Eliminated the possibility of human error in manual calculations.
+- Eliminated the possibility of human error in manual calculations
-- Improved efficiency and accuracy in determining critical planes and stresses.
+- Improved efficiency and accuracy in determining critical planes and stresses
-- Streamlined the process of stress-strain analysis by automating calculations.
+- Streamlined the process of stress-strain analysis by automating calculations
-- Validated the results by comparing them with manual calculations.
+- Validated the results by comparing them with manual calculations

 ## Conclusion